scoville/uv_group_management_template/README.md

 # uv group management template
 This repo is to show and summarize the group management procedures for uv.

+The group manament have 2 parts:

+1. Solving dependency
+2. Installation
+    1. Install packages to virtual python (recommended) or
+    2. Install packages to system default python

+we recommended install packages to virtual python instead of system default python since this is not only sample and strictly foreward but also no extra `requirement.txt` will be generated

 ## Procedures

+### 1. Solving dependency
 1. create a `pyproject.toml` file
 2. add package to main